 Martin, who served as interim dean and director since June 2018, reports to the provost through the vice provost for extension and public media.
 He is responsible for providing creative, inspiring leadership to more than 700 faculty and staff located in 72 county offices, five tribal nations and several UW System campuses.
 He oversees an annual budget of approximately $80 million.

 Wright-Racette joined the La Follette School staff in February 2017 and this fall was promoted to student status examiner senior.

-Earlier this year, he received the Student Personnel Association (SPA) Frontline Award.
+In 2019, he received the Student Personnel Association (SPA) Frontline Award.
 SPA is a Madison-area association of current and aspiring higher education professionals that facilitates collaboration and networking to support one another and enhance the student experience.

 Wright-Racette earned his bachelor’s degree in political science from UW–Madison in 2014.
 As an undergraduate, he interned for two years in the Wisconsin State Senate and after graduation he joined Wisconsin Farmers Union as its policy organizer.

 - updated May 1, 2020